TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: Conclusion

 \section{Conclusion}

-We propose a plug-and-play transformer-based uncertain point refiner for LiDAR PCSS, i.e., TransUPR, to improve the existing range image-based CNNs.
-Our TransUPR outperforms the existing methods and achieves state-of-the-art performance, i.e., 68.2\% mIoU, on challenging Semantic-KITTI.
-Extensive experiments demonstrate that our method is generic and easy to use to combine with other existing image-based LiDAR PCSS approaches.
+In this paper, we propose a transformer-based plug-and-play uncertain point refiner for LiDAR PCSS, i.e., TransUPR, to improve the semantic segmentation performance of existing image-based LiDAR PCSS approaches.
+We focus on solving boundary-blurring problems of CNNs and the quantitation loss of spherical projection by applying a learnable and coarse semantic segmentation-guided refiner to replace the common non-learnable KNN refiner.
+By selecting a limited number of uncertain points for the refiner, we alleviate the harsh memory and computation requirements needed by common transformer networks for LiDAR point cloud understanding.
+Our TransUPR with CENet outperforms the existing methods and achieves state-of-the-art performance, i.e., 68.2\% mIoU, with an $0.6\%$ mIoU improvement on challenging Semantic KITTI.
+All the involved methods achieve an average $1.3\%$ mIoU improvement and $0.3\%$ oACC improvement on the Semantic KITTI validation set.
+Extensive experiments demonstrate that our method is generic and easy to use to combine with any existing image-based LiDAR PCSS approaches.